WilliamBron565/BonJoviMystery/README.md

 ---
 I found this USB in my old sister room.
 The thing is, all of the file is able to be opened but there is this Zipped file Named BonJovi.txt (ive managed to export) but then when i open only a bashes of string appeared.
-Weird xD
+Weird xD I think it needs to be decoded someway to and mp3 something